SWOT Analysis of Singapore Airlines 2019

 Singapore Airlines is one of the world largest airlines and undoubtedly one of the most successful ones.
-Synonymous with service excellence, branding and its marketing icon, the "Singapore Girl", the airline has grown to be the third largest airline in the world (base on the 2013 World Airline Awards) since its incorporation in 1947.
+Synonymous with service excellence, branding and its marketing icon, the "Singapore Girl", the airline has grown to be the third largest airline in the world (based on the 2013 World Airline Awards) since its incorporation in 1947.
 SKYTRAX has awarded it as the World's Best Airline in 2018, a feat it has accomplished multiple times.

 This article explores the strengths, weaknesses, opportunities and threats (both external and internal) of Singapore Airlines by utilizing the SWOT analysis technique.
 This can assist in the process of strategic formulation, paving the way for sustainable competitive advantages and success of the airliner.

 Singapore Airlines enjoy various competitive advantages and strengths that has contributed to its success over the years.

 Strong Government Backing - Temasek Holdings, an investment company owned by the Government of Singapore, owns more than half of its voting stock in Singapore Airlines.
 With strong support from a rich and powerful government, the stability and finances of the airline can be assured and secured.

 Geographical Diversification - Singapore Airlines conducts its operations from Changi Airport in Singapore.
 The airline conducts passenger flights to more than 60 cities in over 30 countries worldwide.
 This is excluding its subsidiary SilkAir, which conducts regional flights to more than 30 cities within Asia.
 This geographical diversification reduces risk for the organization as it will not be over reliant on any particular region for revenue.